Nationwide Building Society: History

+2000 – 2010

-In 2007, Nationwide members voted at its Annual General Meeting to donate at least 1% of pre-tax profits to charitable activities each year.
+In 2007, Nationwide members voted at its annual general meeting to donate at least 1% of pre-tax profits to charitable activities each year.
 Nationwide completed a merger with Portman Building Society on 28 August 2007, creating a mutual body with assets of over £160 billion and around 13 million members.
 Portman's earliest component was the Provident Union Building Society founded in Ramsbury, Wiltshire in 1846.

-In the financial crisis of 2007–2008, the Nationwide acted to safeguard the mutual sector, acquiring the ailing Cheshire and Derbyshire building societies in September 2008, followed by the Dunfermline Building Society on 30 March 2009.
+During the 2008 financial crisis, Nationwide acted to safeguard the mutual sector, acquiring the ailing Cheshire and Derbyshire building societies in September 2008, followed by the Dunfermline Building Society on 30 March 2009.

 On 24 March 2009, Nationwide Building Society opened a direct savings branch in Dublin, Ireland called Nationwide UK (Ireland), to distinguish it from the unconnected and now-defunct Irish Nationwide Building Society.

-However, Nationwide ceased all operations in the Irish Republic in 2017.
+2010 – 2020

-In 2012, the Society announced that it would integrate the Cheshire, Derbyshire and Dunfermline building Societies into Nationwide.
-The Societies had operated under their own brands as divisions of the Society.
+In 2012, the society announced that it would integrate the Cheshire, Derbyshire and Dunfermline building societies into Nationwide.
+The Societies had operated under their own brands as divisions of the society.
 The rebranding of each business was phased, with the Dunfermline first to be merged in June 2014.
-The Cheshire and Derbyshire followed in October and November 2014 respectively.

-On 22 May 2015, it was announced that the Society's Chief Executive, Graham Beale, intended to retire.
+On 22 May 2015, it was announced that the society's chief executive, Graham Beale, intended to retire.
 On 16 November 2015, Nationwide announced that Joe Garner, CEO of Openreach, would succeed Graham as Nationwide CEO in Spring 2016.
-Joe Garner joined the Society as Chief Executive on 5 April 2016.

-In May 2016, the Society confirmed that it would be closing its subsidiary on the Isle of Man, Nationwide International, following a review of its business.
-The branch, based in Douglas, provided a range of offshore savings accounts in euros, pound sterling and US dollars.
+In May 2016, the society confirmed that it would be closing its subsidiary on the Isle of Man, Nationwide International, following a review of its business.
+The branch, based in Douglas, provided a range of offshore savings accounts in euro, pound sterling and US dollars.
 It held assets in excess of £2.76 billion as at 31 March 2008, increasing to £3.69 billion by 31 March 2009, making it one of the largest deposit takers in the Isle of Man.
 Nationwide confirmed it would close on 30 June 2017.

 On 1 October 2016, Carillion began providing services for Nationwide's headquarters in Swindon, 'specifically aligned to Nationwide's sustainability strategy'.
 This contract was expected to be worth approximately £350 million, building on an existing partnership of nearly nine years.
 When Carillion went into liquidation in January 2018, Nationwide took on 297 staff previously employed by the contractor.